paul-g/bibgraph/Readme.md

 2. Set it as `t`
 2. Add it to the bibliography graph
 3. Add all _interesting_ references (based on title and context)
-4. All all work citing the paper (e.g. Google Scholar's _Cited By_ feature)
+4. Add all work citing the paper (e.g. using Google Scholar's _Cited By_ feature)
 5. Set is as `m`

 ## Requires